Minimaruva/WECS-2026/README.md

 A gamified productivity app that uses face detection and biological feedback principles to combat doomscrolling and maintain focus during work sessions.

+## TL;DR

+**What it does:** Watches your face with a webcam.
+Look away = annoying popups + sounds.
+Stay distracted too long = forced break with physical challenges.

+**Why it works:** Uses your body's natural stress/reward systems (cortisol vs dopamine) to make distraction painful and exercise rewarding.

+**Tech stack:** Python + OpenCV face detection + Tkinter GUI + Telegram bot for social accountability.

+**The catch:** It will spam you mercilessly and text your crush if you fail.
+You've been warned. 🚨

+---

 ## Biological Inspiration

 We designed app with two biological brain mechanisms in mind: